BenShutt/C-Playground/README.md

 A collection of C programs written for learning and refreshing on previous knowledge.

-Each sub directory represents an individual project/program.
+Each sub directory represents an individual project.